yniell/stm32-baremetal-learning/01_gpio_blinky/README.md

 All in one package.

+### CPU Core
-- **CPU Core** executes instructions in a simple cycle:
+It executes instructions in a simple cycle:
 1. Fetch instruction from memory
 2. Decode instruction
 3. Execute instruction
 4. Repeat

 This is called the fetch-decode-execute cycle

+### Registers
-- **Registers** Registers are small, extremely fast storage locations inside the CPU. *They are not RAM*, They are inside the processor itself.
+Registers are small, extremely fast storage locations inside the CPU. *They are not RAM*, They are inside the processor itself.
 There are two types:
 1. **General Purpose Registers** are used for storing temporary values, performing arithmetic, passing function arguments.
 2. **Special Registers** controls the CPU behavior.
    - **Program Counter (PC)** holds the address of the next instruction, and automatically updates after each instruction.
    - **Stack Pointer (SP)** points to the top of the stack, and used for function calls and local variables.
    - **Link Register (LR) (ARM)** stores return address during function calls.
    - **Status Register** contains flags like: zero, negative, carry, overflow

+### The Stack
-- **The Stack** is used for function calls, local variables, saving registers, and interrupt handling.
+The stack is used for function calls, local variables, saving registers, and interrupt handling.
 The stack works as LIFO (Last In, First Out).
 Typical stack behavior (descending stack):
 ```
 PUSH → SP decreases
 POP  → SP increases
 ```
-- **Memory-Mapped I/O and Peripherals**.
+### Memory-Mapped I/O and Peripherals
 Peripherals are hardware modules for interacting with the outside world.
 Microcontrollers use memory-mapped I/O. That means peripherals are controlled by writing to specific memory addresses.

+### What happens at Reset?
-- **What happens at Reset?** When the microcontroller resets:
+When the microcontroller resets:
 1. The Stack Pointer is initialized
 2. Program Counter is loaded with reset handler address
 3. Reset handler runs
 4. The main() function is called

 In bare-metal, we usually write or control:
 - Startup code
 - Vector table
 - Linker script

-- **Interrupts**:
+### Interrupts
 - Stops normal execution
 - Saves CPU context to stack
 - Jumps to interrupt handler
 - Returns to previous code

 Used for:
 - Timers
 - UART receive
 - GPIO events
 - ADC completion

 Interrupts rely heavily on the stack pointer.

-- **Volatile**.
+### Volatile
 When we are accessing hardware registers, `volatile` tells the compiler that a variable may change outside the program’s control, so every read and write must actually access memory and must not be optimized away.

+### Flash Memory
-- **Flash Memory** is a non-volatile memory that stores our program and constant data inside the microcontroller.
+It is a non-volatile memory that stores our program and constant data inside the microcontroller.

+### RAM
-- **RAM** is a temporary working memory (stack, heap, variables)
+It is a temporary working memory (stack, heap, variables)

 ## Step 1 - Clock
 A microcontroller needs a clock to run.
 If the clock for a peripheral is not enabled, **the registers still exist in memory, but writing to them does nothing**.
 So before we touch the GPIO, its clock must be enabled.